Our approach to tax

-Inchcape is a leading global premium automotive Group, operating in 36 emerging and developed markets with a portfolio of the world’s leading car brands in the luxury and premium segments.
-Inchcape’s vision is to be the world’s most trusted automotive distributor and retailer.
+Inchcape is a leading global premium automotive Group, operating in 40 national markets with a portfolio of the world’s leading car brands in the luxury and premium segments.
+Inchcape’s purpose is to bring mobility to the world’s communities – for today, for tomorrow and for the better.

-Our approach to tax seeks to support this vision and also balance the interests of our various stakeholders including customers, suppliers, shareholders, governments and employees.
+Our approach to tax seeks to support this purpose and also balance the interests of our various stakeholders including customers, suppliers, shareholders, governments and employees.

 Inchcape pays a range of taxes including corporate income taxes, stamp duties, withholding taxes, employment and other taxes.
 We also collect and pay employee taxes as well as indirect taxes such as VAT and excise duties.

 For the purposes of the Group’s tax strategy, tax is defined as all forms of direct or indirect tax charges or levies including corporate income tax, VAT, payroll taxes, excise and import duties, stamp duties and withholding taxes.

 The Group tax strategy applies to all entities in the Group as well as all Directors and employees whose actions or responsibilities impact on the management of tax.

 The Chief Financial Officer is responsible for the Group’s tax strategy which is overseen and approved by the Main Board.
 The Chief Financial Officer delegates the implementation of the Group’s tax strategy to the Group Tax Director and delivery of the strategy is supported by the Group tax team and finance teams.
 The tax strategy is reviewed on a regular basis and any changes are approved by the Main Board.

 In addition, the Group’s tax status is regularly reported to the Group Audit Committee and the Group Audit Committee is responsible for monitoring any significant tax matters.
 Audit Committee meetings are attended by the Chief Financial Officer and Group Tax Director.

 Tax risk management